janijesse/onkoii/README.md

 ## Conclusion
 This use case describes the process by which a user can publish original content on the Koii network and receive rewards in the form of KOII tokens for the interactions of other users with that content.

+// The use case allows users to publish content on Koii and receive rewards in KOII tokens.
+Currently, the content is hosted on Notion, and an API is used to verify its existence in order to obtain rewards.//